 Modern Trends in Litter Size

 Data from various sources, including industry reports and scientific studies, indicate a steady increase in average litter size over the past decade.
 Some farms are now consistently achieving litter sizes of 14 piglets or more.
-However, the optimal litter size remains a subject of debate.
+That said, the optimal litter size remains a subject of debate.
 While larger litters can increase overall productivity, they also require more intensive management and can strain the sow's resources.

 Another emerging trend is the use of reproductive technologies, such as artificial insemination (AI) and embryo transfer (ET).
 AI allows farmers to use semen from genetically superior boars to improve the genetic makeup of their herds.
-ET involves transferring embryos from genetically superior sows to recipient sows, allowing for faster genetic improvement.
+Also, eT involves transferring embryos from genetically superior sows to recipient sows, allowing for faster genetic improvement.
 These technologies are becoming increasingly accessible and are helping farmers to improve litter size and other economically important traits.

 Tips and Expert Advice